john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## Map, Reduce, Filter

 In theory, scientists and engineers might want to do almost anything with a long list of data.
-In practice, there are only a few general things we do with lists: apply a function to each member of a list, sum or reduce a whole list to one number, or select just some elements from a list.
-Python has some handy tools built right in to do each of these.
+In practice, most of what we do can be divided into a few general categories: apply a function to each member of a list, sum or reduce a whole list to one number, or select some elements from a list.
+Python has three handy tools built in to speed those processes up: `map`, `reduce`, and `filter`.

 ### Map

-Let's say we want to take a list of numbers and create another list, by applying some function to each member of the list.
-That's a pretty general goal, and something you might want to do a lot:
+Let's say we want to take a list of numbers and create another list, by applying some function to each member of the original list.
+That's a pretty generic goal, and can be accomplished using `map` along with a `lambda` function:

     >>> map(lambda n: n * n, range(5))
     [0, 1, 4, 9, 16]

 All we did there was apply a squaring function (a `lambda` function) to each element of a list from zero to four.
 Let's try a more realistic example.
 Let's say we want to do a unit conversion on a long list of values:

-    >>> temps_fahrenheit = [0.0, 32.0, 72.0, 98.6, 212.0]
+    >>> temps_fahrenheit = [0.0, 32.0, 72.0, 98.6, 212.0]  # pretend this is much longer
-    >>> f2c = lambda t: (5.0 / 9.0 ) * (t - 32.0)
+    >>> f2c = lambda t: (5.0 / 9.0 ) * (t - 32.0)          # Fahrenheit to Celcius
     >>> temps_celcius = map(f2c, temps_fahrenheit)
     >>> temps_celcius
     [-17.777777777777779, 0.0, 22.222222222222221, 37.0, 100.0]